Israel launches 'extensive' new ground operations in Gaza as airstrikes kill at least 103 people

 Israel had said it would wait until the end of U.S. President Donald Trump's visit to the Middle East before launching its offensive, saying it was giving a chance for efforts at a new deal.
 Trump didn't visit Israel on his trip, which ended Friday.

-Israeli Prime Minister Benjamin Netanyahu’s office said that his negotiating team in Qatar's capital, Doha, was “working to realize every chance for a deal,” including one that would bring an end to fighting in exchange for the release of all remaining 58 hostages, Hamas' exile from Gaza and the disarmament of the Palestinian territory.
+Israeli Prime Minister Benjamin Netanyahu’s office said his negotiating team in Qatar was “working to realize every chance for a deal,” including one that would bring an end to fighting in exchange for the release of all remaining 58 hostages, Hamas' exile from Gaza and the disarmament of the Palestinian territory.

 Hamas has refused to leave Gaza or disarm.